 - For Canadian Rules.
-Denotes which deferral day the driver is currently on, either None, Day1 or Day2.
+Denotes which deferral day the driver is currently on: None, Day1 or Day2.

 - HOS hours table

-- The table shows the remaining time before the driver violates Hours of Service rules.
-The clocks that appear differ based on the rules for the current region as shown below.
-The Next Break information only appears for drivers who are running under a rule set that requires them to follow the rest break rule: 30 min of off duty time required for every 8 hours of on duty and driving times.
+- The HOS hours table shows the remaining time before the driver violates Hours of Service rules.
+The clocks that appear differ based on the rules for the current region, as shown below.
+The Next Break information only appears for drivers who are running under a rule set that requires them to follow the rest break rule: 30 minutes of off-duty time required for every eight hours of on-duty and driving times.

 Negative numbers indicate that the driver violated the rule.
 A red background indicates that the driver is in violation and is still driving (for a driving violation) or in a working violation (Canadian Rules).
 A yellow background indicates that the driver has received a warning of an impending violation.

-- Here is a summary of the countdown clocks; the lowest of the clocks is the DOT or MOT Clock time.
+The table below shows a summary of the countdown clocks.
+The lowest of the clocks is the DOT or MOT Clock time.

 DOT Clock Driving On Duty Next Break * Cumulative On Duty 8h00 11h00 14h00 8h00 70h00

-* This column does not display when the driver is operating under a rest break exemption.
+* The Next Break column is not displayed when the driver is operating under a rest break exemption.